Yandex Cloud

 You can migrate a database from Google BigQuery to Yandex Managed Service for ClickHouse® and then use Yandex DataLens to analyze it.

-The table is compressed, then moved to a Google Storage bucket and then — to an Yandex Object Storage bucket.
+A table is compressed and moved to a Google Storage bucket, from where it is transferred to an Yandex Object Storage bucket.
 After that, the data is imported to a Managed Service for ClickHouse® cluster where you can analyze it using Yandex DataLens.

 • You can specify the export format and the compression ratio.